RicherMans/AudioCaption/README.md

 ## Dump vocabulary

 Vocabulary should be prepared and dumped to a file for later use.
-To use the tokenized hospital dataset, run:
+You can run the following command to use the tokenized hospital dataset:
 ```bash
 python utils/build_vocab.py "['data/hospital/zh_dev.json', 'data/hospital/zh_eval.json']" data/hospital/vocab_zh.pth --pretokenized True
 ```